 The caves were not inhabited, Archaeologists have not found any sign of indigenous occupation.
 But flakes and cores from tool making between 14,000 and 6,000 years BP were found across the reserve.

 The marble caves at Wombeyan were discovered in 1828 by a party which was in search of grazing land.
 Members of this party were the explorer and NSW Surveyor-General John Oxley and John Macarthur, a pioneer of the Australian wool industry.
 They started in Berrima and travelled from Mittagong to Wombeyan, about the same route the road takes nowadays.
 They camped on the fifth night in the valley near Victoria Arch.
 On the morning they found the Archway while looking for their straying horses, but the party did not enter any of the caves.
 The first man who entered the caves was a clergyman called Denning.
 He explored a section of the Fig Tree Cave.

-The first caretaker of the Wombeyan Caves was Charles Chalker, he was appointed by the Government.
-He discovered three of the main caves (Wollondilly Cave, Kooringa Cave and Mulwaree Cave) and made major contributions developing the caves.
-The caves were visited using candlelight and magnesium.
-In the year 1928 the first caves were illuminated electrically.
+The first caretaker of the Wombeyan Caves was Charles Chalker (*1845–1924), who was appointed by the government.
+He discovered three of the show caves (Wollondilly Cave, Kooringa Cave and Mulwaree Cave) and made major contributions to the development of the caves.

-|1828||discovered by the party of the explorer John Oxley and John Macartur.|
+|1828||discovered by the party of the explorer and NSW Surveyor-General John Oxley and John Macartur.|

 |1865||Charles Chalker discovered three of the main caves: Wollondilly Cave, Kooringa Cave and Mulwaree Cave.|